Agent Message System

 Starting a New Conversation

-Provide a startWorkflow callback to let users initiate conversations:
+Provide a startWorkflow callback to let users initiate conversations.
+Use the Agent Runs API (store.agents.start()) to create the run:

 import { ModernAgentConversation } from "@vertesia/ui/features";